Things to do in Tulum: Complete Travel Guide to Mexico’s Bohemian Paradise

 Parking your Rental Car

 Parking is available in town and by the beach.
-If you are going to a particular hotel or restaurant they have their own lots but there are also lots not associated with a hotel.
+If you are going to a particular hotel or restaurant they have their own lots but there are also lots not associated with a hotel that you can pay to use.

 The Colectivo Bus is much cheaper than taking a taxi.
 This bus runs from town to the beach, however it only runs once an hour and is often full.